the-events-calendar/event-tickets/readme.txt

 = [4.11] TBD =

-* Tweak - Change the way we add options to the ticket settings tab.
+* Tweak - Clean up the way we add options to the ticket settings tab in PHP to make it more readable and maintainable.
 [133048]
 * Tweak - Add ability to track installed version history.
 Added `$version_history_slug` and `$latest_version_slug` properties to `Tribe__Tickets_Plus__Main` [133048]

 = [4.10.8] TBD =